core-interaction/core-interaction.github.io/index.md

-*Core 1: Interaction* is designed to introduce students to programming as a creative medium—as a way of making and exploring.
-The coursework focuses on developing a vocabulary of interaction design principles which can then be applied across a range of platforms.
-Students are encouraged to experiment with various media, tools, and techniques, ultimately producing a portfolio of interactive and visual projects designed for the screen.
-An emphasis is placed on typography as it applies to a screen context, research-based problem solving and a learning-through-making approach to technical skill building.
-Historical and current interaction design precedents will be discussed.
+*Core 1: Interaction* is a course in the Communication Design program at [Parsons](https://www.newschool.edu/parsons/)/[The New School](https://www.newschool.edu).
+The class is designed to introduce students to programming as a creative medium—as a way of making and exploring.
 {: .left }

 * [Syllabus](/syllabus)